 - Victorious.
 During its run on Nickelodeon it was a very popular show with a large fanbase.
 After it ended, Ariana Grande (who wasn't even the lead star of the show) embarked on a massively successful career as a pop singer and hasn't looked back since.
 For most people outside the fanbase, if they even know about it in the first place, they only know it as "the show Ariana Grande was on before she got famous".
 Those people aren't even aware of its actual lead star, Victoria Justice.

 - The X Factor: One of the most popular shows of all time in the U.K., it's known internationally almost exclusively for discovering five teenage boys and turning them into a boy band.
 That boy band would be christened One Direction and would completely eclipse the show they were born on in their global takeover over the next half-decade.

 - Although Jimmy Savile was one of the most popular British entertainers when he was alive thanks to his hit show Jim'll Fix It, internationally he was unknown until the revelations of his horrific sex crimes after his death.

-- Rolling Stone and similar mags have been accused of having a rock bias.
-RS in particular is accused of 60s-70s bias in their lists.
+- Rolling Stone has been accused of having a rock bias.
+RS is also accused of 60s-70s bias in their lists.

-- The Source magazine, or any genre specific mag is this by default.
+- The Source magazine, being a genre-specific mag, is this by default.

 - Paper is a small, independent entertainment magazine.
 While they do have a following in the New York City Area, they're known to the general public only for the Kim Kardashian "Break The Internet" cover.